-1) Integration with additional services: Managed cloud provider needs to integrate with cloud services.
+1) Integration with additional services: the manage cloud providers needs to integrate with cloud services.
 Services like storage, networking, maintenance and monitoring, load-balancing, and traffic management.

 2) Scalability: Automated scaling by providing the resources is vital for the success of Kubernetes applications.

 3) Fault Tolerance: Kubernetes is highly fault-tolerant.
-Manage cloud services may have issues with fault tolerance.
+Manage cloud service may have issues with fault tolerance.

 4) Feature Support: Some Kubernetes features may not be supported in specific OS.